Frequently asked questions

 How are the films chosen?

-Most of our films come from a long list of available films which the New Zealand Federation of Film Societies programmer has selected for the year and has acquired screening rights.
+Most of our films come from the New Zealand Federation of Film Societies programmer.
 This selection is made after suggestions from the NZFFS committee meeting (where all the different regional film societies have an input).
 The Canterbury Film Society also buys in additional select films we feel will give the programme a better balance for our members.

 How do I make a suggestion for a film I'd like to see screened?